Ptolemy2002/react-utils/lib/README.md

 ### partialMemo
 #### Description
 An extension to `React.memo` that allows re-render only when specific props change (or conditions are met) instead of the default behavior of comparing all props.

-Note that the `children` prop is compared deeply, as otherwise its prescense would cause the component to rerender even if children are the same.
-This comparison takes keys into account, so you can use them to avoid comparisons too deep.
-Every other prop is compared shallowly.
+Note that the `children` prop is pointless to specify, as it will always return `true` since it would cause unecessary re-renders otherwise.
+The returned memoized component will take a prop called `renderDeps` with an array type that will not be passed to the original component, but will be used to allow an owner to specify additional dependencies that should trigger a re-render. `renderProps` was initially introduced to calculate when children change without doing a deep comparison, but it can be used for any value that should trigger a re-render when it changes.

+The parent should add any values the `children` depend on to this array, the array should never change length, and a new reference should be created every time the prop is passed.
+A falsy `renderProps` value will cause the component to re-render every time the parent does, functionally equivalent to an un-memoized component.
+It is an empty array by default.

 #### Parameters
 - `component` (React Component): The component to memoize.